Molt/ue4-vive-modular-pawn-bp/README.md

 * Find out how to access the grip and thumbstick press events.
 * Navmesh support for teleport checks.
 * Implement a 'Path Drawing' set of components to allow the rays/parabola to be drawn in different ways.
+* Change the way Rays find impact points- now that they have other child components.

 # License
 The MIT License (MIT)